johnzheng1975/istiocon2023/samples/ratelimit/readme.md

 #### Test Scenario 03: Secure ratelimit only
 ```
 # This client IP is not in partner cluster IP list.
+Secure ratelimit is enabled.
 $ curl ifconfig.io
 192.168.52.62

+# project16 is not in projects enabled list, so busniness ratelimit is not enabled.
 $ for i in {1..15}; do curl -I "http://svc2-project16.sample.sandbox-uw2.hponecloud.io/productpage" -H "X-OneCloud-Tenant-ID: tenant03"; done;

 # First 12 times, return 200